The MOM 2020 project was conducted by a team of IPS Communication Foundation, a local partner of Reporters Without Borders (RSF).

 Reporters Without Borders

 Reporters Without Borders (Reporter Sans Frontières, RSF) was founded in Montpellier (France) in 1985 by four journalists.
-It is is registered in France as a non-profit organization and has consultant status at the United Nations and UNESCO.
+It is registered in France as a non-profit organization and has consultant status at the United Nations (UN) and UNESCO.
 RSF advocates for media freedom, supports independent media and protects endangered journalists worldwide.
 Its missions are

-- To morally and financially assist persecuted journalists, as well as their families.
+♦ To morally and financially assist persecuted journalists as well as their families.

-Since 1994, the German section is active in Berlin.
+Since 1994, the German section has been active in Berlin.
 Although the German section works closely with the International Secretariat in Paris to research and evaluate media freedom worldwide, it is organizationally and financially independent.
 In that role, it has applied for a grant at the federal German Ministry for Economic Cooperation and Development – in order to finance the Media Ownership Monitor project.